kadenloth/LokCloudBot/README.md

 ```
 sudo apt update
-sudo apt install firefox-esr xserver-xephyr openbox git xdotool tesseract-ocr
+sudo apt install firefox-esr xserver-xephyr openbox git git-lfs xdotool tesseract-ocr
 ```

 ## Clone this git repository

 Run the following command to clone the bot directory, to be able to run on your PC.
-The command will download all files in a new folder `LokCloudBot` and save in the current directory.
+The command will download the files in a new folder `LokCloudBot` and save in the current directory.
 ```
 git clone https://github.com/kadenloth/LokCloudBot.git
 ```